SANDAG/ABM/docs/inputs.md

 # ABM3 Model Inputs

-The main inputs to ABM3 include the [transportation network](networks.md), land-use data, synthetic population data, parameters files, and model specifications.
-Outputs include a set of files that describe travel decisions made by all travel markets considered by the model (residents, overnight visitors, airport ground access trips, commercial vehicles and trucks, Mexico residents traveling in San Diego County, and travel made by all other non-residents into and through San Diego County).
+This page documents the input files required to run ABM3, organized by model component.
+It provides concise file descriptions and links to detailed field definitions for Land Use, Synthetic Population, Airport, Commercial Vehicle, Crossborder, External, and Heavy Truck models.

+Network-specific inputs are documented separately under [Networks](networks.md).

 ## Model Inputs

 The table below contains brief descriptions of the input files required to execute the SANDAG ABM3.

-A separate [Networks](networks.md) page exists for all network-related ABM3 inputs.

 *Note: Click on file name for additional details.*